 STEP 6: Finalizing the Selection (Including Reference Checks)

 When the committee has identified the top-ranked finalist, the committee must conduct reference checks.
 Reference checks shall be limited to position-related criteria.

 The committee chair recommends the selected candidate to the appropriate Dean for approval of the committee recommendation.
-If the Dean does not approve the recommendation, the Dean will confer with the committee chair and HR to reach a resolution.
+If the Dean does not approve the recommendation, the Dean will confer with the committee chair.

 After approval from the Dean, the Department Chair or designee offers the position to the selected candidate, and receives his/her decision on whether or not he/she accepts the position.
 All of the candidates should be notified of the outcome of the interview process.
 The committee chair informs the appropriate Dean as soon as the candidate has accepted the position.
 The chair will consult with the Dean to determine proper salary placement in accordance with the contractual terms for compensation for adjunct instructors.